 Zheng, P. (2012), “The Contrasting Strategies of Owner-Managed and Foreign-Engaged Joint Ventures under Market Socialism in China”, International Entrepreneurship and Management Journal, DOI 10.1007/s11365-012-0236-1, ISSN 1554-7191.

-Zheng, P. and Callaghan, V. (2012), ‘Creative Science: A New Way of Learning Innovation and Entrepreneurship?’, Enterprising Matters, e-Magazine for the Institute for Small Business and Entrepreneurship (ISBE), Entrepreneurial Learning, Spring, 12. (link to the paper: http://www.isbe.org.uk/Creative-Science-a-new-way-of-learning-innovation-and-entrepreneurship )
+Zheng, P. and Callaghan, V. (2012), ‘Creative Science: A New Way of Learning Innovation and Entrepreneurship?’, Enterprising Matters, e-Magazine for the Institute for Small Business and Entrepreneurship (ISBE), Entrepreneurial Learning, Spring, 12. (link: http://www.isbe.org.uk/Creative-Science-a-new-way-of-learning-innovation-and-entrepreneurship )